Nylex: Austrim era

 Jackson later moved to another company, Austrim, after leaving BTR as its CEO.
 Austrim, having expanded under Jackson's strategic direction, acquired Nylex in October 1998 for A$63 million, when BTR completely collapsed.
 The same man who had previously purchased the company representing BTR, was now representing Austrim in the purchase.
-However, the purchase was not as costly as before because BTR had sold off part of the company following Jackson’s retirement from BTR in 1996.
+However, the purchase was not as costly as before because BTR had sold off part of the company following Jackson's retirement from BTR in 1996.
 The company became at that point Austrim Nylex, which was then simplified to Nylex once again, with Jackson commenting that the Nylex brand in Australia was better known compared to Austrim, and this could help the business further grow.
 Austrim Nylex eventually owned 30 major brands in Australia, including control of many textile companies, but profit margins had become thin and large amounts of borrowing, to expand the company in a short period of time, led the company to begin be unable to pay back its loans.
 Jackson stayed with the company, eventually leaving in 2001.
 Following this, the company began decreasing in profit margins and got furthered indebted as a result.
-The subsequent chief executives could not turn the tides of Nylex’s trajectory.
-The company remained roughly in that same form until the Global Financial Crisis (GFC) in 2007 and 2008.
+The subsequent chief executives could not turn the tides of Nylex's trajectory.
+The company remained roughly in that same form until the 2008 financial crisis.

 Products

+Kitchenware, light fittings and other household products were produced under the Duperite brand throughout the 1940s and 1950s.
+Nylex also produced products under the Melmac brand.

 Nylex's brightly colored Bessemer line of informal tablewares was common in Australian homes in the 1960s.
 Nylex started making plastic Esky products (originally produced by Malleys) in 1984.
-By the time of collapse the company was producing a range of products including garden hose, Esky Coolers, floor tiles, car trim and parts, fuel tanks and water tanks.
+By the time of collapse the company was producing a range of products including garden hose, Esky Coolers, floor tiles, car trim and parts, fuel tanks, water tanks and wheelie bins.

 Esky coolers were particular well known in Australia, and were an iconic Australian brand, the name used in Australia as a general term for a hamper cooler.

 Nylex Clock

-Nylex moved to Cremorne Street, Richmond in the 1950s, and John Derham's office overlooked the Silos.
+Nylex moved to Cremorne Street, Richmond, in the 1950s, and John Derham's office overlooked the Silos.
 Derham realised it would be a prominent spot for promotion of his company, which at that time was expanding and the publicity would be beneficial.
 He decided to move ahead with putting a Neon sign on the silos, ultimately concluded by his son Peter Derham.
 At the time the staff referred to it as "Derham's folly" and it was seen as a waste of money, but ultimately it became a famous landmark promoting the Nylex brand.
-The Nylex Clock, erected in 1961, remains a prominent feature of the Melbourne skyline, visible from various parts of Melbourne, including the Melbourne Cricket Ground.
+The Nylex Clock, erected in 1961, remains a prominent feature of the Melbourne skyline, visible from various parts of Melbourne, including the Melbourne Cricket Ground (MCG).